Interim Measures

 1. to promote the safety and well-being of members of the College community or preservation of College property;

 Interim residential separation or residential relocation.
 A student may be separated temporarily from College housing or temporarily reassigned to another residential location on campus.
-Their original housing location will be held until the process is over.
+Their original housing location will be held until the end of the resolution process and any appeal.

 Class schedule changes.
 Changes to a student’s class schedule may be made on a temporary basis in the event it is deemed appropriate by the Vice President of College Life or designee.